tychonievich/graphics/markdown/book/color.md

 The two extremes of this curve are worth note.

 At the long-wavelength extreme, even the L cone is not very receptive; so while the eye can distinguish between 700nm from 730nm, it requires a very strong red-only light source with virtually no ambient photons of other wavelengths to achieve that color perception.
-That happens so rarely in nature that we generally have no experience distinguishing "very red" from simply "red".
+That lighting condition happens so rarely in nature that most people have no experience distinguishing "very red" from simply "red".

 At the short-wavelength extreme, the curve hooks back toward red.
 Wavelengths shorter than about 430nm look similar to a mix of the 430nm "most blue" light and a little red light.
-The size and strength of that hook varies by person, and can cause some people to see a hint of violet (which is normally caused by a mix of blue and red light) beyond the blue end of a rainbow.
+The size and strength of that hook varies by person, and can cause some people to see a hint of violet beyond the blue end of a rainbow.
+Everyone can perceive that same violet if exposed to mix of a lot of blue and a little red light.

 # Perceived Chromaticity